-Transitioning period for current object is calculated for the object creation date
+Transitioning period for the current object is calculated for the object creation date

-Transitioning period for non current object is calculated for the date when the object became a noncurrent versioned object
+Transitioning period for a non-current object is calculated for the date when the object became a noncurrent versioned object

 S3 uses the number of days since its successor was created as the number of days an object is noncurrent.

 S3 calculates the time by adding the number of days specified in the rule to the object creation time and rounding the resulting time to the next day midnight UTC for e.g. if an object was created at 15/1/2016 10:30 AM UTC and you specify 3 days in a transition rule, which results in 18/1/2016 10:30 AM UTC and rounded of to next day midnight time 19/1/2016 00:00 UTC.

 Lifecycle configuration on MFA-enabled buckets is not supported.

 1000 lifecycle rules can be configured per bucket